carlesmu/isbg/README.md

     --learnunflagged       Only learn if unflagged
                            (for  --learnthenflag).
     --learnflagged         Only learn flagged.
-    --lockfilegrace=min    Set the lifetime of the lock file [default: 240.0].
+    --lockfilegrace=<min>  Set the lifetime of the lock file [default: 240.0].
     --lockfilename file    Override the lock file name.
     --maxsize numbytes     Messages larger than this will be ignored as